-- Grade point average (GPA) of all high school or undergraduate college classes or GED scores if high school/college are not applicable. - Bonus points for HPRS and science courses required for the program for which a grade of C or higher was made.
-NOTE: Science courses must have been completed within five years of the semester containing the program deadline date. - Bonus points proportionate to the number of semester hours from a regionally accredited college or university for which a grade of C or higher was made up to a maximum of 120 semester hours. - Bonus point for bachelor's degree from a regionally accredited college or university.
+- Grade point average (GPA) of all high school or undergraduate college classes completed within five years of the application deadline.
+(GED scores may be used if high school/college are not applicable.) - Bonus points for college-level general education and science courses required for the program for which a grade of C or higher was made.
+NOTE: Science courses must have been completed within five years of the semester containing the program deadline date. - Bonus points proportionate to the number of semester hours from a regionally accredited college or university for which a grade of C or higher was made up to a maximum of 120 semester hours. - Bonus point for attending an information session before the application deadline. - Bonus point for bachelor's degree from a regionally accredited college or university. - Bonus points proportionate to the amount of documented work or volunteer/observation experience in a designated clinical setting (must be within the past five years. - Bonus points for specified CE coursework completed prior to the application deadline - For more detailed information, go to www.tccd.edy/surgtech.

 Only the criteria listed are evaluated and considered for the purpose of selection and admission to this program.
-No specific minimum grade point average or test score, or a set minimum number of courses must be completed for admission.
+No specific minimum grade point average or test score, or a set minimum number of courses must be completed for admission other than the prerequisite science courses.
 Selection is based on how each applicant compares with others in the applicant pool.
 In general, the higher the grades, the more competitive the applicant will be for the positions available.

-Students who are selected for admission must undergo screening for substances of abuse and a criminal background check.
-All offers for admission to the Surgical Technology Program are provisional until satisfactory results are received.
+Students who are selected for admission must undergo screening for substances of abuse and a criminal background check prior to the start of clinical rotations.

-International students must contact the International Admission Office 817-515-1570 and also the Trinity River Advisement Office 817-515-1055.
+International students must contact the International Admissions 817-515-1570.